Avinashappsquadz137/SanskarMain/Pods/CountryPickerView/README.md

 |delegate|An instance of `CountryPickerViewDelegate` type.|nil|
 |dataSource|An instance of `CountryPickerViewDataSource` type.|nil|

+Note: The properties `showCountryCodeInView` and `showCountryNameInView` can't both be enabled at the same time.
+Enabling one to will disable the other.
+You can only show all properties on the list(see `CountryPickerViewDataSource`).

 #### CountryPickerViewDelegate
 - Called when the user selects a country from the list or when you manually set the `selectedCountry` property of the `CountryPickerView`